-Most objections stem from a misunderstanding of the meaning of the term “theology, so we strongly suggest reading our What is Theology article before continuing with this one.
+Most objections stem from a misunderstanding of the meaning of the term “theology, so we suggest reading our What is Theology article before continuing with this one.
 Basically, theology is studying about God, based on His self-revelations, for the purposes of a greater knowledge and deeper personal relationship with Him.
+Article written October 2010.

 Theology, Doxology and Biblical Love

 While the significance of theology and doctrine is questioned by many, almost everyone can agree on the importance of Biblical love.